Guanghan/mxnet-centernet/README.md

 ### What's done
 - Implementation of these networks: (1) Hourglass, (2) Resnet18-dcn
 - 2D object detection task
-- Training and validation on COCO dataset
+     + Training and validation on COCO dataset
-- Demo of the 2D object detection task
+     + Demo of the 2D object detection task
+- 3D object detection task
+     + Training and validation on KITTI dataset

 ### TODO
-- Add other tasks: multi-person pose estimation, 3D object detection
+- Add other tasks: multi-person pose estimation
 - Add utility for other datasets

 ### Example commands

+#### (1) 2D Object Detection (2DOD)

 - Demo 2D object detection on an image folder: